Considering Adoption in Texas?

 For any adoption petition filed in Texas, the court requires a Social Study.
 This determines whether the adoption is in the best interest of the child.
 The study will investigate the home environment among other important factors during a home visit.
 It may also involve criminal background checks, analysis of your financial circumstance and interview-style questions with anyone who resides in your home.
 The results of the Social Study will strongly influence the court’s decision to either approve or deny the adoption.

-Texas Adoption Attorney Near Me
+Adoption Attorney in Flower Mound TX Near Me